mhossein1384/Tlauncher-Native-ARM/README.md

 # Tlauncher-Native-M1
-Let's make Tlauncher to run in aarch64(Linux-macOS(-Windows coming soon)).
+Let's make Tlauncher to run in aarch64(Linux-macOS).

 Tlauncher is a russian minecraft launcher: https://tlauncher.org/en/